National Teaching citations and awards

 Citation: For a sustained commitment to improving student retention and engagement for journalism students from day one to employment

 Citation: For innovative approaches to curriculum development that model industry best practice in journalism and foster community engagement and understanding

 Citation: For responding to a curriculum need and enhancing learning in public relations education by developing Australian resources and using them to teach theory and practice

 Professor Stephen Tanner and Dr Marcus O’Donnell

-For the engagment of media professionals and local community in ongoing review, implementation and refinement of a responsive and creative curriculum for jouranlism students.
+Citation: For the engagement of media professionals and local community in ongoing review, implementation, and refinement of a responsive and creative curriculum for journalism students.

 Deakin University 2008